Contents

 Place the components on your PCB and connect them between the layers.

 The user interface is critical and should be considered when designing your Bluetooth PCB.
-Take care of components such as connectors, jacks, and LEDs as you work on your PCB.
+As you work on your PCB, consider components such as connectors, jacks, and LEDs.

-Once you create the layout, produce a Gerber file sent to the PCB manufacturing company to make your PCB.
+Once you create the layout, produce a Gerber file and send it to the PCB manufacturing company to make your PCB.

 Your PCB manufacturer will print the circuit after they have verified that your design is not faulty.